Karolina Halatek

-Karolina Halatek (born 1985) is a Polish contemporary visual artist working in a field of installation art, using light as a key medium.
+Karolina Halatek is a Polish contemporary visual artist working in a field of installation art, using light as a key medium.
 Karolina Halatek creates experiential site-specific spaces that incorporate visual, architectural and sculptural elements.
 Seeing her work primarily as a catalyst for experience, Karolina creates installations that have strong experiential and immersive characteristics, often the result of collaborations with quantum physicists, founders of the superstring theory (Leonard Susskind, Roger Penrose, Carlo Rovelii) and precision mechanical engineers.

 Career

 Halatek studied Design for Performance at the University of the Arts London, Wimbledon College of Art, Great Britain, Fine Arts at the Universität der Künste Berlin, Germany and Media Art at the Academy of Fine Arts in Warsaw, Poland.
 During studies in Berlin, she participated in workshops at the Institut für Raumexperimente run by Olafur Eliasson.
+She completed an internship at the Lighting Lab at the Royal Danish Academy in Copenhagen, concurrently with her PhD studies at Doctoral School of Jan Matejko Academy of Fine Arts in Kraków.

 Karolina Halatek received the Minister's Scholarship for Fine Arts from the Minister of Culture and National Heritage in Poland, a London residency managed by Acme Studios International Residencies Programme in collaboration with Adam Mickiewicz Institute in Warsaw in 2014, artist residency at CEC Artslink NYC and Laumeier Sculpture Park, St. Louis, Missouri; residency at a$ Art Museum in Chengdu, China.
 Karolina Halatek was a fellow through the »New Networks« project, a cooperation of Akademie Schloss Solitude and the Center for Contemporary Art Ujazdowski Castle in Warsaw, with financial support by the Adam Mickiewicz Institute in Warsaw.
 In cooperation with KulturRegion Stuttgart and the city of Gerlingen, Karolina Halatek participated in the Lichkunstfestival »Aufstiege« of KulturRegion Stuttgart during her stay at Akademie Schloss Solitude.
 In 2015 her Scanner Room Video was broadcast into outer space at the MONA FOMA Festival held by the Museum of Old and New Art in Hobart, Tasmania.
+In 2021 her installation Beacon commissioned by Noor Riyadh Festival in Saudi Arabia broke a World Guinness Record in category of the Largest LED Structure.